lshprung/terminal-media-launcher/docs/tml-config.md

 - **addGroup** *name*

 `addGroup` will create a new group with a specified name.
 By default this group is empty, with zero entries, no launching application specified, and no flags specified.
-If their is a space in the name, it must be written in quotes (ex.
+If there is a space in the name, it must be written in quotes (ex.
 "TV Shows")

 ### setLauncher

 - **setLauncher** *group* */path/to/launcher*

 `setLauncher` will set a group's launching application.
 If no launching application is specified for a group, tml will treat each entry in that group as an executable file.
-If their is a space in the path to the launching application, it must be written in quotes (ex. "/usr/bin/my launcher"). *Keep in mind that the path to the launching application should be absolute*.
+If there is a space in the path to the launching application, it must be written in quotes (ex. "/usr/bin/my launcher"). *Keep in mind that the path to the launching application should be absolute*.

 ### setFlags